kamiltkacz/Anti-Meme-Generator/README.md

-Hi, This is a basic meme-generator made with React.
+Hi, This is a basic meme-generator with evaluative powers made with React.
 I used a Scrimba course model for this project.